tailcallhq/tailcallhq.github.io/docs/contributors/testing.md

 - **Critical paths**: Core functionality that must always work.
 - **Edge cases**: Conditions at the extremes of input boundaries.
-- **Error handling**: Ensure the system gracefully handles invalid input and errors.
+- **Error handling**: Ensure the system handles invalid input and errors.

 ## Troubleshooting Common Issues

+- make sure you have up to date branch with latest commits from main branch.
-- If tests fail unexpectedly, make sure your environment matches the expected configurations (e.g., versions of Rust and dependencies).
+- make sure your environment matches the expected configurations (e.g., versions of Rust and dependencies).
-- Ensure no external factors (like network dependencies) affect the tests.
+- verify that test failure isn't affected by your changes (e.g. run tests on clean main branch)